GPS Speedometer app icon

 Real-World Curve Performance

-According to research on GPS positioning errors, GPS accuracy degrades significantly on curves due to the sampling rate limitations and straight-line interpolation between position fixes.
+According to research on GPS positioning errors, GPS position accuracy degrades on curves due to sampling-rate limits and straight-line interpolation between fixes — which is exactly what shortens your recorded track.
+Here’s how that translates to what you actually see, keeping speed and distance separate:

 Highway ramps (gentle curves):